zedlopez/ifm/Writing with Inform.md

 After answering the Sybil that "I am mad", say "She sighs."
 ```

 These would be produced by commands like "ask sybil about verses", "tell sybil about persians" and "answer i am mad".
-Answering is little-used except that it also catches commands like "sybil, something unrecognized", which inexperienced players sometimes type.
+Answering is little-used except that it also catches commands like "sybil, something unrecognised", which inexperienced players sometimes type.
 Asking and telling, however, are important actions and the difference between them is often worth preserving.
 If you would prefer to make "tell sybil about X" do the same as "ask sybil about X", the following rule would serve:

 ``` inform7
 Instead of telling the Sybil about something, try asking the Sybil about it.